CookieCat45/Risk-Fortress-2/README.md

 ### SOURCEMOD 1.12 OR NEWER IS REQUIRED!
 SOURCEMOD 1.12 IS CURRENTLY UNSTABLE, SO PLEASE GRAB ONE OF THE DEVELOPMENT BUILDS FROM THE WEBSITE, AND NOT THE STABLE BUILDS!
 [SourceMod Development Builds](https://www.sourcemod.net/downloads.php?branch=dev)

-This assumes the following:
-- You have already set up or purchased a TF2 dedicated server.
-- You have MetaMod and SourceMod installed on your server.
-- You know how to install plugins and extensions for SourceMod on your server.

 Here are some useful tutorials to help you set up a local dedicated server:
 [Dedicated Server Setup Guide (Windows)](https://wiki.teamfortress.com/wiki/Windows_dedicated_server)
 [Dedicated Server Setup Guide (Linux)](https://wiki.teamfortress.com/wiki/Linux_dedicated_server)